kevinylo/ShipmentDriver/README.md

 # scheduling driver for delivery given rules

+Note that visual aspect about the app has been kept to a minimum, with a focus on app architecture and algorithm.

 ## app building
 - Should be a straight forward import from github, build and run using recent android studio.